 The International Research Agendas programme is based on the Teaming for Excellence programme announced by the European Commission as part of Horizon 2020.
 It provides support for specialised, independent research units in Poland which will pursue international research agendas in strategic cooperation with renowned scientific institutions from other countries.

 The total amount committed for the International Research Agendas programme under the Smart Growth Operational Programme (Measure 4.3) is about EUR 126 million.
 The Foundation anticipates funding approximately 10 units pursuing International Research Agendas.
+One project was selected for funding in competition no. 2/2015, while the selection process in 3/2016 competition is currently coming to a close.

 Project funding will include costs of R&D work conducted by the unit implementing the IRA, costs connected with efficient functioning of the unit, costs of operating existing infrastructure, cooperation between partners, and knowledge transfer.
 However, support for new infrastructure will be limited to the purchase of essential laboratory equipment and fit-out.